harshitpaunikar1/npa-risk-prediction/.github/project-buildup-history.md

 - Task summary: Weekend code review of my own work.
 Mostly reading, but ended up fixing three things that were bothering me.
 - Deliverable: One of those satisfying small wins.
+## 2022-07-25 - Day 10: Artifacts

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to create or organize diagrams, screenshots, and supporting visuals so the final result looked a bit more complete.
+Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
+This kind of work is mostly small decisions stacked together, even if it does not look dramatic from outside.
+- Deliverable: Ended the day with support visuals in hand, plus a few side notes on what still needed fixing later.
+There were still a couple of loose parts, but nothing serious enough to block the next step.